lukehoban/es6features/README.md

 }

 // Stack overflow in most implementations today,
-// but safe on arbtrariy inputs in eS6 factorial(100000)
+// but safe on arbitrary inputs in eS6 factorial(100000)
 ```